milkymap/generic-vectorizer/README.md

 - [Contributing](#contributing)
 - [License](#license)

+## Features

+- Distributed processing of text embedding and reranking tasks
+- Support for multiple embedding and reranking models
+- High-performance communication using gRPC and ZeroMQ
+- Easy scaling of workers for different model types
+- Configurable settings for fine-tuning performance
+- Support for both dense and sparse embeddings
+- Efficient chunking and aggregation of long texts

 ## Architecture

-The QuickEmbed system consists of three main components: the gRPC server, the background workers, and the client.
+Generic Vectorizer consists of three main components: the gRPC server, the background workers, and the client.
 Here's a high-level overview of the architecture:

 ```mermaid
 graph TD